PATTERN CUTTING THEORY

 Two Types Of Pattern Cutter.

-The other type of pattern cutter is more of a draftsman.
+The other type of pattern cutter is more like a draftsman.
 They like to work using the flat pattern cutting method, using theory and logic.
 They like the small details, and making the linings and pocket patterns.
 They like the satisfaction of making the annotations, the linings, matching the notches and completing a complicated pattern in fine detail.

 The Third Way.

 The first mistake a lot of inexperienced pattern cutters make is to believe that they need to follow some type of theory.
-They think they need to study a book to learn a method of drafting their blocks so that they can start making their patterns.
+They think they need to study a book to learn a method of drafting blocks so that they can start making their patterns.

 They refer to the same book to learn how to manipulate their pattern.
 But why do they need a series of equations to draft a block when they have a mannequin right in front of them, which is the very form they are trying to make the block for ?